LAK-Hackathon/LAK17Hackathon/README.md

 ## Purpose of this Repository
 This is a free-for-all place to deposit anything created during the hackathon.
 The organisers will also use it to gather and disseminate information prior to the hackathon.
 If you are not a git user, find someone who is to help or show you how to add files.

-If you are a git user wishing to contribute, please: fork, modify, push, and issue a pull request.
-Please supply a helpful message.
+If you are a git user wishing to contribute, please either: a) create a branch, or b) fork.
+The master branch is protected; issue a pull request, supplying a helpful message.

 ## Using Issues and Projects
 We will be using the "Issues" tracker to gather ideas for challenges to work on during the hackathon.
 Use the label "challenge".